Dharini-maker/UI-UX-Experiment4/README.md

 ## Algorithm:

-1. Welcome / Splash Screen
+## 1. Welcome / Splash Screen

-Show app logo and name.
+1.Show app logo and name.

-Add a short tagline.
+2.Add a short tagline.

-Use a simple background with music-style design.
+3.Use a simple background with music-style design.

-Show a small loading symbol.
+4.Show a small loading symbol.

-Move automatically to the Login/Signup screen after a few seconds.
+5.Move automatically to the Login/Signup screen after a few seconds.

-2. Login / Signup Screen
+## 2. Login / Signup Screen

-Show “Login” and “Signup” options.
+1.Show “Login” and “Signup” options.

-Login: Email/Username and Password fields.
+2.Login: Email/Username and Password fields.

-Signup: Name, Email, Password fields.
+3.Signup: Name, Email, Password fields.

-Add buttons like “Continue with Google or Apple.”
+4.Add buttons like “Continue with Google or Apple.”

-Include “Forgot Password” link.
+5.Include “Forgot Password” link.

-After successful login or signup, go to Home Screen.
+6.After successful login or signup, go to Home Screen.

-3. Home / Dashboard Screen
+## 3. Home / Dashboard Screen

-Show a greeting like “Hello [Name].”
+1.Show a greeting like “Hello [Name].”

-Add navigation buttons: Home, Search, Library, Upload, Profile.
+2.Add navigation buttons: Home, Search, Library, Upload, Profile.

-Display featured songs and playlists.
+3.Display featured songs and playlists.

-Include a search bar to find music.
+4.Include a search bar to find music.

-Show a small player at the bottom with play/pause options.
+5.Show a small player at the bottom with play/pause options.

-4. Music Library / Song List Screen
+## 4. Music Library / Song List Screen

-Show list or grid of songs and albums.
+1.Show list or grid of songs and albums.

-Each card has a song name, artist, and play button.
+2.Each card has a song name, artist, and play button.

-Add filter options like “Genre,” “Mood,” or “New Releases.”
+3.Add filter options like “Genre,” “Mood,” or “New Releases.”

-Allow users to scroll through all songs.
+4.Allow users to scroll through all songs.

-Add “Add to Playlist” button for each song.
+5.Add “Add to Playlist” button for each song.

-5. Checkout / Subscription Screen
+## 5. Checkout / Subscription Screen

-Show subscription plans (Free, Monthly, Yearly).
+1.Show subscription plans (Free, Monthly, Yearly).

-Display plan details and price.
+2.Display plan details and price.

-Let users select a plan and payment method.
+3.Let users select a plan and payment method.

-Show confirmation of purchase.
+4.Show confirmation of purchase.

-End with a message like “Subscription Successful” and a button to start listening.
+5.End with a message like “Subscription Successful” and a button to start listening.

 ## Output: